Pathology Dictation Software in 2026 (Compared)

 Does it work?
 Mostly.
 The accuracy on pathology terminology is noticeably better than Dragon Medical.
 It knows the difference between "pleomorphic" and "polymorphic."
 It handles immunohistochemistry markers correctly.
 The templates speed up routine cases.

 But it's still built on the same Dragon engine underneath.
-Same voice training requirements (20-30 minutes reading training text aloud).
+Same voice training requirements — 20 to 30 minutes reading training text aloud.
 Same frustrations with homophones.
 Same occasional spectacular failures.
+And if you have any accent, accuracy drops significantly.
+I watched a pathologist from India spend three months training PowerScribe before getting acceptable accuracy.

 What Academic Medical Centers Use